You are viewing the Caracas chapterGlobalNew YorkAcarigua

 The model is built with traceability.

-The program incorporates educational mediation, professional curatorial direction pending confirmation, reports, indicators, fund traceability and approval points designed for international funders.
+The program incorporates educational mediation, professional curatorial direction pending confirmation, reports, indicators, fund traceability and review and validation points designed for international funders.

 04 — Cultural opportunity cost